Skip to main content

 Apple keyboards: CTRL + DELETE

-$06{CLL}clear lineaction: erase the current line by filling with space characters
+$06{cll}clear lineaction: erase the current line by filling with space characters

 keyboard shortcut: CTRL + SHIFT + BACKSPACE